Welcome. Thanks for being here.

 I am a cardiac electrophysiologist.
 That’s a long name for a cardiologist who specializes in heart rhythm disorders.

 I grew up in Connecticut, but went to look at residency programs in the Midwest after watching the movie Hoosiers.
 Of course, I settled on Indiana.
 We live in Kentucky now.
 Kentucky isn’t very prestigious to talk about at medical meetings, but it is a great place to live, doctor and ride a bike.

 I am a husband of 22 years.
 My wife is a doctor too.
 We met in residency at a Veteran’s hospital in Indiana.
 She is a hospice and palliative care specialist.
 We talk a lot.
 That helps me.

-I am a father of two children: one in college and the other high school.
+I am a father of two children: one in a master’s degree program and the other high school.
 Recently, I became a grandfather.
 We all like each other–which is nice.
 The grandfather thing is especially terrific.

 I have been a lifelong exerciser.
 The last decade I have been a bike racer.
 I am pretty fast, but not that fast.
 I am getting slower.
 That’s been tough.

 I am a vigorous advocate for making smart lifestyle choices as the primary means for achieving health.
 The notion that preventing disease is better than treating it is too often forgotten.
 If I had a second blog it would be called: Health cometh not from healthcare.

 I believe that success–in most anything–comes from mastering the obvious.
 This is especially true in practicing medicine.

 I also believe there is a connection between the physical heart and the spiritual heart.
 In other words, being good-hearted is heart-healthy.